 Don’t beat yourself up because you got angry.
-Let’s get to the root of the issue and discuss some things that moms should not do when they’re to the the point of breaking.
+Let’s get to the root of the issue and discuss some things that moms should not do when they’re to the point of breaking.
+When you’re angry – whether at your kids, spouse, or something else – there are a few things NOT to do.
+And they don’t even involve your kids or others!

 We all scream, because we have kids!